e-tidemo/cycle-gothenburg/README.md

     - **Contact page**
       - The contact page includes a form for questions or feedback, a form to let the organisation know if you want to lead group rides, a map with the starting point of all rides and information such as email address and phone number to the organisation.
     - **Footer**
-      - The footer is the same on each page, which makes it easy to use, and features the organisation's social media accounts as well as an adress of where the group rides always start.
+      - The footer is the same on each page, which makes it easy to use, and features the organisation's social media accounts.
     - ### Future Features
      -